luisantoniio1998/luisantoniio1998/README.md

 https://luisantoniio1998.github.io/

-- ⚛️ I’m currently learning React Native and Expo
+- 🔭 I’m currently working on React Native app using Expo
+- 🌱 I’m currently learning SQL for Data WareHouses, KNX Protocol for Intelligent Home Solutions, Haskell and BlockChain

 <!--
 **luisantoniio1998/luisantoniio1998** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.